AbBiz101/Amazon_FE/README.md

 # Amazon clone

-This project is cloen of amazon. bootstrapped with [Create React App].
+This project is cloen of amazon marketplace.

 ## Technologies applied